 More than 1,000 students work on campus with Food Services, Penn State Bakery, Bryce Jordan Center, Housing, Commons Desks, Residence Life, Hospitality Service, and other offices throughout campus.
 Students can work between 10-20 hours a week with a flexible schedule that works around class schedules.
 Benefits include an attractive starting salary, merit increases, on-the-job training, and advancement opportunities.
-For information: abshr.psu.edu and psu.jobs.
+For information: hr.psu.edu/careers.